May 28 in Pop Culture History

 1966 # 1 Hit May 28, 1966 – June 10, 1966: Percy SledgeWhen A Man Loves A Woman

-1974 – The Magic Show (Broadway Musical) Opened on May 28, 1974 and Closed: December 31, 1978
+1974 – The Magic Show (Broadway Musical) Opened on May 28, 1974, and closed on December 31, 1978

 1983 # 1 Hit May 28, 1983 – July 8, 1983: Irene CaraFlashdance… What a Feeling

-1987 – Matthias Rust, a 19-year-old amateur pilot from West Germany, took off from Helsinki, Finland, in his Cessna, and landed in Red Square, the heart of the Soviet Union.
+1987 – Matthias Rust, a 19-year-old amateur pilot from West Germany, took off from Helsinki, Finland, in his Cessna and landed in Red Square, the heart of the Soviet Union.

 1988 # 1 Hit May 28, 1988 – June 17, 1988: George MichaelOne More Try

-1998 – Former Saturday Night Live actor and comedian Phil Hartman was shot and killed by his wife Brynn, in a murder/suicide.
+1998 – Former Saturday Night Live actor and comedian Phil Hartman was shot and killed by his wife Brynn in a murder/suicide.

 Scroll to Top